pyrddlgym-project/pyRDDLGym-jax/README.md

 would allow to tune the sharpness of model relaxations, and the learning rate of the optimizer.

-Next, you must link the patterns in the config with concrete hyper-parameter ranges the tuner will understand:
+Next, you must link the patterns in the config with concrete hyper-parameter ranges the tuner will understand, and run the optimizer:

 ```python
 import pyRDDLGym